 The Missing Speed of Light

-Our third book in “The Mystery Hunters” Series, The Missing Speed of Light, Book Three: Astronomy, will be available June 1, 2021, on Amazon.
+Our third book in “The Mystery Hunters” Series, The Missing Speed of Light, Book Three: Astronomy, is available on Amazon.
 Sarah and Christian have mysterious dreams that provide clues to help solve each mystery on their journey, while an unseen force tries to stop them from completing their quest.
 This series engages the reader and a friend to become team members.

 “The Missing Speed of Light” Book Three: Astronomy